Subaru Maintenance: Cost, Plans and Service Schedule

 Maintenance vs. repairs

-The above estimates include both maintenance and repairs, but it’s important to understand the difference between them.
+The above estimates include both maintenance and repairs, but it helps to separate them because the two costs behave very differently:

 • Maintenance refers to any service that’s part of the vehicle’s recommended upkeep schedule.
-These services keep your Subaru running as intended and aren’t performed because of a failure or any mechanical fault.
+These planned services keep your Subaru running as intended and aren’t performed due to a failure or mechanical fault.

 • Repairs, on the other hand, are needed when a component malfunctions or breaks.